A Comparison of Commercial Flat Roofing Materials and Types

 • Do business with commercial / industrial roofers that back their work with a manufacturer’s warranty – preferably a No Dollar Limit (NDL) or Product / Labor Warranty.
 That way if problems do arise, you’re covered.

-• Research the roofing materials manufacturer to make sure they are actually the manufacturer and not a reseller of the material.
+• Research the roofing materials manufacturer to ensure they are the manufacturer and not a reseller of the material.

 • Read the warranty and pay close attention to the exclusions.
 A warranty that has the least amount of exclusions is usually the strongest, regardless of the term.
 In our experience, long-term (25, 30, and 50-year) warranties are often worthless because of all the exclusions.